Tyngsborough High School

-Tyngsborough High School (THS) is located at 36 Norris Road in Tyngsborough, Middlesex County, Massachusetts, United States.

-Tyngsborough High School has approximately 484 students as of 2019, and is part of the Tyngsborough school district.
+Tyngsborough High School (THS) is a high school at 36 Norris Road in Tyngsborough, Middlesex County, Massachusetts, United States.
+It has approximately 484 students as of 2019, and is part of the Tyngsborough school district.

 History

 The current Tyngsborough High School building for grades 9-12 opened in 1992.
 Previously, grades 7-12 attended the Tyngsborough Junior-Senior High school, which the now serves as Tyngsborough Middle School for grades 6-8.

 Tyngsborough High School was built next to the old Junior-Senior High School.
 Additionally, Tyngsborough Elementary School was constructed on its own campus in 2003.
 This allowed elementary grades 1-5, middle school grades 6-8, and high school grades 9-12 their own campuses.
 This configuration exists today, with Tyngsborough Elementary on one campus and Tyngsborough Middle and Tyngsborough High on another campus.